 Public cloud IAM security models are a double-edged sword.
 One edge provides great promise with the ability to architect strong IAM based security into applications that greatly improve data protection.
 Unfortunately, the other edge can introduce attack vectors if not properly architected and configured.
-In this article, we highlighted just a handful of cloud IAM concepts that when used improperly, can expose data to a breach.
+In this article, we highlighted just a handful of cloud identity security concepts that when used improperly, can expose data to a breach.

 Helping organizations better understand and manage cloud IAM policies and associated risks is some of what Sonrai’s Cloud Data Control platform can do.
 Let us know if you would like to see for yourself.